R-YaTian/custom-install/README.md

 Copy `custom-install-finalize.3dsx` to the project root, this will be copied to the build directory and included in the final archive.

 Run `make-standalone.bat`.
-This will run cxfreeze and make a standalone version at `dist\custom-install-standalone.zip`
+This will run nuitka and make a standalone version at `dist\ci-gui.zip`

 ## License/Credits
 [save3ds by wwylele](https://github.com/wwylele/save3ds) is used to interact with the Title Database (details in `bin/README`).